About The Practice

 After presenting and publishing his thesis, he sat for and passed his written and oral examinations in ophthalmic plastic and reconstructive surgery, becoming a fellow of the American Society of Ophthalmic Plastic and Reconstructive Surgery.
 Dr. Brock accomplished additional board certification in 2013 when he became a Diplomate of the American Board of Cosmetic Surgery in Facial Cosmetic Surgery.
 Dr. Brock is the only oculofacial plastic surgeon in Arkansas, and only one of a few in the country, to hold both of these distinctions!
 He received the Robert F. Jackson, M.D.
 Award for achieving the highest score of all candidates in the entire country on the oral component of the American Board of Cosmetic Surgery 2013 Annual Examination.

-Dr. Brock maintains surgical privileges at Baptist Medical Center, St. Vincent Infirmary, Arkansas Childrens Hospital, UAMS and the VA.
+Dr. Brock maintains surgical privileges at Baptist Medical Center, St. Vincent Infirmary, Arkansas Childrens Hospital, and UAMS.
 Dr. Brock is an Adjunct Clinical Assistant Professor at the University of Arkansas for Medical Sciences.
-He works with residents and serves our veterans at the McClellan Veteran’s Affairs Hospital in Little Rock.

 He is a member of the American Academy of Cosmetic Surgery, the Arkansas Ophthalmological Society, and the Arkansas Medical Society.

 Dr. Brock is passionate about his fields of facial cosmetic surgery and oculofacial plastic reconstructive surgery.
-His areas of special interest and training include pediatric and adult eyelid, orbital and nasolacrimal surgery, facial reconstructive surgery following Mohs excision of skin cancers, facial rejuvenation with laser resurfacing, chemical peels and dermabrasion, fat grafting, facelifting and all components of facial cosmetic surgery.
+His areas of special interest and training include facelifting, browlifting, blepharoplasty (cosmetic eyelid surgery), fat grafting, skin rejuvenation with chemical peels, laser and dermabrasion, and all components of facial cosmetic surgery.
 He is committed to continuous and frequent education regarding the most recent and also time-tested treatments for facial reconstructive and cosmetic surgery.

 Dr. Brock specializes in oculofacial plastic reconstructive surgery and facial cosmetic surgery.
 He performs facelifts, upper and lower blepharoplasty, brow lifts, facial skin resurfacing and all components of facial cosmetic surgery.